ubc-library-rc/gis-intro-leaflet/content/hands-on8.md

 7. Return to VSCode and open the new dataset, `vpl.js`.
 Everything should be in order now with no warnings.

-8. Now, return to your `boilerplate.html` document in VSCode.
+8. Now, return to your `boilerplate.html` document in VS Code.
 In the `<head>` tag, add a line beneath your current data sources that directs your map to your libraries data: <br>
 ```html
 <script src="./libraries.js" charset="utf-8"></script>
 ```